-- A. The term "Division" means the Rhode Island Division of Public Utilities and Carriers. - B. The term "Administrator" means Public Utility Administrator of the Division of Public Utilities and Carriers. - C. The term "public utility" shall mean and apply to every corporation, company, person, association of persons, their lessees, trustees, or receivers appointed to any court whatsoever, that now or hereafter may own, lease, operate, manage or control any electric plant or equipment or any part of any electric plant or equipment, within this State, for the production, transmission, delivery or furnishing of electricity, light, heat or power, either directly or indirectly, to or for the public. - D. The term "electric plant" shall mean all real estate, fixtures, equipment and personal property owned, controlled, operated or managed in connection with or to facilitate the production, generation, transmission, delivery or furnishing of electric energy. - E. The term "customer" shall mean and apply to every corporation, company, person, association of persons, their lessees, trustees or receivers appointed by any court whatsoever, that now or hereafter may be supplied with electric service by any public utility as herein defined. - F. The term "service" shall mean, in its broadest and most inclusive sense, the furnishing of electricity to a customer by a public utility. - G. The term "meter", without other qualification, shall mean a device or appliance for the measurement of electrical quantities to be used as a basis for determining charges by a public utility for furnishing or rendering electric service to a customer. - H. The term "creep" means the motion of the rotor of a meter with normal operating voltage applied and the load terminals open-circuited.
+A. The term "Division" means the Rhode Island Division of Public Utilities and Carriers.

+B. The term "Administrator" means Public Utility Administrator of the Division of Public Utilities and Carriers.

+C. The term "public utility" shall mean and apply to every corporation, company, person, association of persons, their lessees, trustees, or receivers appointed to any court whatsoever, that now or hereafter may own, lease, operate, manage or control any electric plant or equipment or any part of any electric plant or equipment, within this State, for the production, transmission, delivery or furnishing of electricity, light, heat or power, either directly or indirectly, to or for the public.

-PAGE 35 OF 49 ATTACHMENTS
+D. The term "electric plant" shall mean all real estate, fixtures, equipment and personal property owned, controlled, operated or managed in connection with or to facilitate the production, generation, transmission, delivery or furnishing of electric energy.

+E. The term "customer" shall mean and apply to every corporation, company, person, association of persons, their lessees, trustees or receivers appointed by any court whatsoever, that now or hereafter may be supplied with electric service by any public utility as herein defined.

+F. The term "service" shall mean, in its broadest and most inclusive sense, the furnishing of electricity to a customer by a public utility.

+G. The term "meter", without other qualification, shall mean a device or appliance for the measurement of electrical quantities to be used as a basis for determining charges by a public utility for furnishing or rendering electric service to a customer.

+H. The term "creep" means the motion of the rotor of a meter with normal operating voltage applied and the load terminals open-circuited.

+THE NARRAGANSETT ELECTRIC COMPANY d/b/a NATIONAL GRID RIPUC DOCKET NO. 4513 IN RE: STREET LIGHT METERING PILOT-PROPOSAL MARCH-JULY 273, 2015 PAGE 38 OF 4939 ATTACHMENTS

-Attachment B - Division Rules Prescribing Standards for Electric Utilities
+Attachment AB - Division Rules Prescribing Standards for Electric Utilities